 - 8 oz fresh mozzarella, thinly sliced

 - Preheat oven to 350 degrees F. Heat oil in a large heavy ovenproof pot over medium.
 Cook garlic, stirring often, until golden, about 4 minutes.
 Add onion, anchovies (if using), and red pepper akes and cook, stirring often, until onion is translucent, about 5 minutes.
 Stir in tomato paste and cook, stirring often, until slightly darkened, about 2 minutes.
-Add wine, bring to a boil, and cook until almost completely evaporated, about 1 minute.
+Add wine, bring to a boil, and cook until almost completely evaporated about 1 minute.
 Add tomatoes, breaking up with your hands, and their juices; add basil and oregano and stir to combine.
 Swirl 1½ cups water into one tomato can, then the other, to rinse, and add to pot; season with salt.
-Transfer pot to oven; roast sauce, stirring halfway through, until thick and tomatoes are browned on top and around edges of pot, 2–2½ hours.
+Transfer pot to oven; roast sauce, stirring halfway through, until thick and tomatoes are browned on top and around edges of the pot, 2–2½ hours.

 - Let sauce cool slightly.
 Pass through the large holes of a food mill or process in a food processor until mostly smooth.